isl-org/Open3D/docs/tutorial/Basic/pointcloud.rst

     draw_geometries([downpcd])
     print("")

-``estimate_normals`` computes normal for every points.
-The function finds adjacent points and calculate the principal axis of points using covariance analysis.
-The function takes an instance of ``KDTreeSearchParamHybrid`` class as an arguement.
+``estimate_normals`` computes normal for every point.
+The function finds adjacent points and calculate the principal axis of the adjacent points using covariance analysis.

+The function takes an instance of ``KDTreeSearchParamHybrid`` class as an argument.
 The two key arguments ``radius = 0.1`` and ``max_nn = 30`` specifies search radius and maximum nearest neighbor.
 It has 10cm of search radius, and only considers up to 30 neighbors to save computation time.

 .. note:: The covariance analysis algorithm produces two opposite directions as normal candidates.
 Without knowing the global structure of the geometry, both can be correct.
 This is known as the normal orientation problem.
 Open3D tries to orient the normal to align with the original normal if it exists.
 Otherwise, Open3D does a random guess.
 Further orientation functions such as ``orient_normals_to_align_with_direction`` and ``orient_normals_towards_camera_location`` need to be called if the orientation is a concern.